 - to comply with legal obligations and regulatory compliance;

-The course is marketed and defined as suitable for adults looking to improve the self-management of arthritis.
+The program is marketed and defined as suitable for adults looking to improve the self-management of arthritis.
 We do not knowingly collect data relating to minors.
-If we become aware of a minor registering on the course, they are informed and their account is closed with related data erased.
+If we become aware of a minor registering on the program, they are informed and their account is closed with related data erased.

 Additionally, we make use of non-essential Google Analytics cookies to analyse user behaviours and so improve the functionality of our web pages.